lquatrin/i3d21/assignment_7.md

 <img src="data/imgs/a7/5_3.png" width="30%">

 Then, i created a batch of pointclouds to visualize with Pulsar at different viewpoints, using the method **image_grid** to visualize them.
 In this case, it is requires to pass a list of point clouds and a list of gamma values.
-However, the renderer did not accept a list of background colors, so we set the same for all rendered images:
+However, the renderer did not accept a list of background colors, so let set the same for all rendered images:

 <img src="data/imgs/a7/5_3_batch.png" width="30%">